 It can be difficult to know whether a house you are eyeing to buy has a mold problem or not.
 Aside from being on the look when visiting a prospect home, getting help from a home inspector is very helpful.
 They can do a more thorough inspect of the home and report and mold infestations to you.
 If you have asked the seller regarding any infestations and did not disclose it until after you and your family have suffered damages, it can be grounds for negligence according to the website of the Law Offices of Yvonne Fraser, If the seller, or the agent or appraisers intentionally hid such information from you before making your purchase, they can be held liable for their negligence.

 Choosing to buy a house that you already know have a mold problem can greatly affect your injury claim if you or your family eventually develops health complications of if your house is damaged.
 This is because, as with any personal injury claim, negligence on the part of the other party should be the main cause of the problem.
-The website of Ritter & Associates states that injuries or damages caused by your action (or inaction) are not enough reason for a case and will be difficult to win compensation for.
+Injuries or damages caused by your action (or inaction) are not enough reason for a case and will be difficult to win compensation for.
 Only if you can prove in court that another person was responsible for the injury or damages can compensation be awarded.